incentivebeats/pso_pc-dragon_fix/README.md

 - Explore identifying dragon-specific draws by texture set rather than caller address.
 Record texture pointers seen during early-fight calm period; they form the "dragon texture set."
 A draw is "dragon" if it binds a tex0 from that set.
 - Consider memory-scanning for dragon HP via Cheat Engine.
 PSO PC V2 enemy struct layout is documented in Sylverant/Newserv community sources.
 One read per Present gives a precise alive/dead bit and replaces all the heuristic detection with ground truth.

+### BB-derived investigation paths (lower priority, higher novelty)
+- **Hunt for downstream finite-value guards in BB's vertex pipeline.** If BB checks for NaN/infinity in vertex transform output before drawing, that check could be ported to V2 as a complementary fix.
+Static analysis of BB's draw-submission code path is the starting point.
+- **Compare bone-matrix caller layouts between V2 and BB.** If BB has fewer or different callers, that points at the "different inputs" hypothesis (Section 2.5) and shifts the investigation upstream of `0x0061EA00`.
+- **Asset comparison: V2 dragon model vs BB dragon model.** If they differ, attempt a swap to test whether the bug is data-driven rather than code-driven.
+This requires familiarity with PSO model formats (NJ/NJM or similar Sega formats).

 ---

 ## 11. Build & Run